evoluteur/evolutility-server-node/README.md

 ## Models

 To be accessible by the REST API, each database table must be described in a model.
-Models contain the name of the driving table and a list of fields/columns present in the API.
+Models contain the name of the driving table and the list of fields/columns present in the API.

 ### Entity